ByteBuddiesHVL/MovieAdvisor/README.md

 > F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. <https://doi.org/10.1145/2827872>

 ## Usage
-You will need to get your own API key from [OMDb](https://www.omdbapi.com/apikey.aspx), once that is done.
-Add your API key as a system environment variable like this:
+You will need to get your own API key from [OMDb](https://www.omdbapi.com/apikey.aspx).
+After activating and receiving your key, add your API key as a system environment variable like this:
 - name: OMDB_API_KEY, value: {your api key}

 ## Data Attribution